VisualFP/docs/SA/design_concept/content/tool_research/enso.typ

 Enso is visually impressive and largely intuitive reagarding data-flow.
 E.g. downloading data from a public API and aggregating it is super easy.
-However, e.g. dividing a number with another number is somehow quite complicated.
+However, some operations, such as dividing a number with another number, are somehow quite complicated.
 Based on that, enso seems to be a great tool to work on datasets, but not so much to create programs with actual logic.